-You should bear in mind that it is possible that the body donation program may decline to accept your donation, therefore, you should be prepared and have an alternative arrangement if necessary.
+You should bear in mind that the body donation program may decline to accept your donation.
+Therefore, you should be prepared and have an alternative arrangement if necessary.

 Are there any expenses incurred with donating your body to science?

-Generally no. The body donation organization arranges everything, from collecting the deceased, transportation to the donation facility, arranging the death certificate, cremation of the remains post-donation and return of the cremated remains to the family if desired.
+Generally no. The body donation organization arranges everything, from collecting the deceased, transportation to the donation facility, arranging the death certificate, cremation of the remains post-donation, and returning the cremated remains to the family if desired.

-Do be aware that if you opt to deal directly with a local medical institution or university, there may be some expenses.
-Some institutions do NOT cover the transportation costs of collecting the deceased and you may need to make arrangements with a funeral home to transport the deceased to the institution.
-Therefore, you should carefully check this before making the decision to donate and which organization to use.
+Be aware that if you deal directly with a local medical institution or university, there may be some expenses.
+Some institutions do NOT cover the transportation costs of collecting the deceased, and you may need to make arrangements with a funeral home to transport the deceased to the institution.
+Therefore, you should carefully check this before deciding to donate and which organization to use.

 Do we get the ashes or cremated remains back after the donation?